Brand development that increases sales velocity, guaranteed.

 What is Brand identity?

-Similar to how you have personal attributes that help define you, every brand has a unique identity (whether considered or not) that distinguishes them from the rest.
-A personal attribute could be your smile, facial hair, complexion, or height; all these elements contribute to your identity.
-Brands worldwide have the same unique attributes, but instead of physical attributes, they use logos, colors, fonts, visuals, messaging voice and other aspects of brand identity design to stand out from the competition and appeal to their target audience.
+Similar to how you have personal attributes that help define you, every brand has a unique identity (whether considered or not) that distinguishes it from the rest.
+An individual attribute could be your smile, facial hair, complexion, or height; all these elements contribute to your identity.
+Brands worldwide have the same unique characteristics, but instead of physical attributes, they use logos, colors, fonts, visuals, messaging voice, and other aspects of brand identity design to stand out from the competition and appeal to their target audience.

 Critical Components of Brand Identity (Brand Identity Design)

-Three main components make up a solid brand identity, which any small business owner must know, they are:
+Three main components make up a solid brand identity, which any small business owner must know:

 Visual Components